Halogen oven: Operation

 The halogen lamp is turned on and off by a simple thermostat or electronic control and generates waves of infrared light to heat the air within the heating chamber.
-The fan then circulates this heated air throughout the chamber to evenly cook the contents of the bowl through convective heat transfer, or convection.
+The fan then circulates this heated air throughout the chamber to evenly cook the contents of the bowl through convective heat transfer.
 It can be self-cleaned by adding some hot water and detergent to the empty bowl.
 The fan swirls the hot water and usually takes about ten minutes to remove any grease and some food deposits.

 Efficiency

 Reports often claim halogen ovens have shorter cooking times than conventional ovens, with one report stating a figure of up to 40% faster, but 20% faster on average.
 Another report claims a halogen oven cooks food up to 60% faster than a conventional oven.
 In terms of energy use, one source claims that a halogen oven uses about "half the electricity of a conventional oven and about the same as a microwave oven".